Rigidity results for $L^p$-operator algebras and applications: Reduced groupoid Lp -operator algebras

 and

 Thus, the operator $C_c(\calG x)\to C_c(\calG x)$ given by left convolution by $f$ is bounded, and has norm at most $\|f\|_I$ for the $1$- and $\infty$-norm on $C_c(\calG x)$.
-Hence, the norm inequality follows from the Riesz-Thorin interpolation theorem.
+Hence, the norm inequality in the statement follows from the Riesz-Thorin interpolation theorem.
 The second assertion in the statement is immediate. \end{proof}